Dreambound

 To become a truck driver in Pennsylvania, you must meet certain requirements.
 These include both educational and legal prerequisites:

 • Education: Most trucking companies require a high school diploma or equivalent.
-While a college degree is a requirement, some employers may prefer candidates with additional education or specialized training in truck driving.
+While a college degree is not mandatory, some employers may prefer candidates with additional education or specialized training in truck driving.

 • Legal Requirements: To operate a commercial motor vehicle (CMV) in Pennsylvania, you must possess a valid Commercial Driver's License (CDL).
+The CDL is obtained by passing written and practical exams, which test your knowledge and skills in operating a truck.
 Additionally, you must be at least 18 years old to drive a CMV within the state and 21 years old for interstate commerce.

 How do I get my Truck Driver certification?